 “Fear is only a thief that will only rob you of your God-given potential”

 To Caleb it is not about having a resume full of Dangerous trips or a camera full of impressive pictures and videos.
 It is about listening and obeying the whisper, burden, or impression prompted by the Holy Spirit and giving God the glory whatever the outcome may be.
 There were a lot of aspects of the book that I enjoyed.
 For example, the chronology of the development of Christianity in the “Movement of Acts” chart.
 It shows how followers initially grew from 120 to 3000 all the way to 1.2 million by the end of Acts which I believe was 30 years.
 Today, 1/3 of the world’s population are followers, making Christianity the perfect representation of the multiplicity found in the Guppy fish 🙂 Another feature I enjoyed was how Caleb makes it a point to keep his unusual soldiers conferences small and intimate.
 You hear that Joel Osteen, while he’s trying to fill Dallas Cowboy Stadium which seats 85,000 Caleb keeps his cutoff number at 30 in order to efficiently train the die-hard’s.

 “Ask not of what we did for God, but of what you did through God”

 My spin on Caleb’s quote with a little JFK influence

 For me I thought the first half of the book did a great job of mixing the religion with adventure and not coming across as an overpowering agenda piece.
 The last half of the book kind of went the wrong way for my liking.
 There were still great stories but I would have preferred a different tone.
-In the end I would recommend this book to hardcore followers of God and people that don’t let the religious presence deter you from a potential enjoyable read.
+In the end I would recommend this book to hardcore followers of God and people that don’t let the religious presence deter you from a potential enjoyable read with plenty of danger.